directus/directus/docs/guides/items.md

 5. Adjust the operator (eg: "Contains") as needed by clicking on it
 6. Enter a value in the field filter's input(s)
 7. Remove unwanted filters by hovering over the field and clicking "X"

-## Ordering Items

-TK (Different from sort, you can order on a sort column)

 ## Bookmarking Item Presets